mrcheng2/CS410-Course-Project/README.md

    - *Note*: This step may take approximately 5 hours.

 7. **Sentiment Analysis**: Run `sentiment_analysis.py` to perform sentiment analysis using VADER, which will add two new columns, `sentiment_score` and `sentiment_label`, to the dataset.
 After completion, a file named `VADER_processed_data.csv` should appear in the `CS410-Course-Project\data\train\processed` folder.

+*Note* First cd into process/code before running any scripts